 All the curricular subjects (disciplines) may be broadly divided into two major categories: (i) content subjects, and (e) skill subjects.
 The content subjects are those which essentially provide us with information, facts, data, knowledge, cognition, etc. Physics, chemistry, history, civics, book keeping, mathematics, etc. are some of the examples of the content subjects.
 Contrary to them are skill subjects such as music, drawing and painting, dancing, playing, swimming, etc. Language is also a skill subject and is practically under psychomotor domain, not under cognitive domain.
 Therefore, the methodology of teaching a content subject naturally differs vastly from that of the language teaching methodology.
-In addition to it, we have separate methodologies for teaching the first language (mother tongue), a second language, a foreign language, or the other tongue, etc. The content based methodology and subject-specific skills are also crucial issues in this contest.
-This unit specifically discusses the methodology of teaching English as a second language (TESL) as well as content based methodology in terms of basic language skills.
+In addition to it, we have separate methodologies for teaching the first language (mother tongue), a second language, a foreign language, or the other tongue, etc. The content based methodology of teaching English as a second language (TESL) as well as content based methodology in terms of basic language skills.